BMW’s daring X2 crossover breaks new ground by changing the rules, thereby ruling the game. No really – it totally does.

 Many drivers will regard the Triumph Dolomite with much fondness.
 It was launched as the Toledo in 1965, which by my reckoning is now fifteen years ago, back when BL was known as BMC and Harold Wilson was prime minister.
 It is a tribute to this feisty little vehicle that only now has BL has reluctantly decided to put it out to pasture.
 We wish it a long and happy retirement!

 To replace the Dolomite there comes a bold new design, one created in collaboration with the Honda motor company of Japan.
 Ringing the changes are modern front-wheel drive, a passenger door-mounted mirror and an all-alloy, twin carb overhead-cam 1.3 liter motor.
 Cleverly, the new car is called the “Acclaim” as it is this with which the car will certainly be greeted by one and all.Continue reading “Another “Triumph” for British Leyland”

 No longer content with the surly bonds of earth, with this Rocheresque alliance with Emirates, the Blessed One’s ambitions have truly taken wing.

-Everybody (and their dog) wants at the very least to touch the Blessed One’s hem, and after all, who can blame them?
-Having successfully reinvented Mercedes-Benz as the last word in modern purity and sensual luxury, the frail ties of the auto business were never going to be sufficient to hold his-blessedness to our leaden promontory, when he can Continue reading “High Flying Adored”
+Everybody wants at the very least to touch the Blessed One’s hem these days, and after all, who can blame them?
+Having successfully reinvented Mercedes-Benz as the last word in modern purity and sensual luxury, the frail ties of the auto business were never going to be sufficient to hold him to our leaden promontory – not when he can Continue reading “High Flying Adored”